Why blockchain adoption goes viral and how to keep up with the mainstream?

 Centralized database systems used for money management are far from being perfect.
 They can easily fall victims to hacker attacks and system errors.
-Blockchain in turn offers more secure fund management system secure enough to cut the risk of frauds.
+Blockchain in turn offers a more secure fund management system secure enough to cut the risk of fraud.

-As soon as blockchain is decentralized and distributed, there is no chance of a single point of failure.
-Every single transaction is stored in a specific block with a cryptographic mechanism that is extremely difficult to corrupt.
+As soon as people decentralize and distribute blockchain, there is no chance of a single point of failure.
+A specific block with a cryptographic mechanism stores every single transaction that is extremely difficult to corrupt.

-All the blocks are linked to each other.
-If one block gets damaged, the linking mechanism allows to track the damage and gives a hacker no time to make changes in the overall system.
+All the blocks link to each other.
+If one block becomes damaged, the linking mechanism allows to track the damage and gives a hacker no time to make changes in the overall system.
 That means better security for your funds and no money for a fraudster.

 2. Cost-efficient KYC procedures

 Modern financial institutions and banks still spend tons of money to comply with (Anti-Money Laundering) and Know Your Customer (KYC) norms.
 Both procedures take a lot of time as they have to be performed individually by all the money based institutions.